 From where the SCCM Client will get Downloaded?

-In the above mentioned scenario the SCCM client will get downloaded from Cloud DP.
-This behaviour is changing checkout the latest TP blog from me for more details.
-There won’t any requirement of a separate cloud DP in the future versions of SCCM.
+In the above-mentioned scenario, the SCCM client will get downloaded from Cloud DP.
+This behavior is changing checkout the latest TP blog from me for more details.
+There won’t any requirement for a separate cloud DP in the future versions of SCCM.

 If the content isn’t available on the Cloud DP, devices can retrieve the content from the CMG.
 The client installation bootstrap retries the cloud distribution point for four hours before it falls back to the CMG.
 More details here.

 All Co-Management Video tutorials in one post here.

 Overview Windows 10 Co-Management with Intune and SCCM Custom Report to Identify Machines Connected via SCCM CMG How to Setup Co-Management - Introduction - Prerequisites Part 1 How to Setup Co-Management - Firewall Ports Proxy Requirements Part 2 Setup Co-Management - AAD Connect UPN Suffix Part 3 Setup Co-Management - CA PKI & Certificates Part 4 Setup Co-Management Cloud DP Azure Blob Storage Part 5 Setup Co-Management Azure Cloud Services CMG Part 6 SCCM Configure Settings for Client PKI certificates Part 7 How to Setup SCCM Co-Management to Offload Workloads to Intune - Part 8 How to Deploy SCCM Client from Intune - Co-Management - Part 9 (This Post) End User Experience of Windows 10 Co-Management - Part 10

 Co-Management ==> Command line to install SCCM client